A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Exact Computational Methods

-Constraints in (\ref{cons_Y$^+$-1})-(\ref{cons_Y$^+$-2}), which are symmetric to (\ref{cons_Y$^-$-1})-(\ref{cons_Y$^-$-2}) for lift-up operations, ensure that exactly one lift-down operation is implemented per turn in the first $L$ turns, and no more than one lift-down can be made in any subsequent turn.
-Constraints in (\ref{cons_Y$^+$-3})-(\ref{cons_Y$^+$-4}) guarantee that the lift-up and lift-down operations are performed with the same block but on different stacks.
-Constraints in (\ref{cons_Y$^+$-5})-(\ref{cons_Y$^+$-6}) represent that the relocated block can only be piled on the top of a topmost block or directly on the floor.
+Constraints in {(\ref{cons_y_dn_1})-(\ref{cons_y_dn_3})} guarantee that the lift-down and lift-up operations of a turn should be performed with the same block, but upon two different blocks.
+Constraints in (\ref{cons_y_dn_4})-(\ref{cons_y_dn_5}) represent that a relocated block can only be piled on the top of a topmost block or directly on the floor. \\[0.05in] $(\romannumeral4)$ Restrictions on the retrieval moves per turn.